opentripplanner/OpenTripPlanner/docs/sandbox/SiriUpdater.md

 ## Documentation

 This updater consumes SIRI real time information.
-It is developed by Entur and support the Nordic Profile for SIRI.
+It is developed by Entur and supports the Nordic Profile for SIRI.
 It should be possible to develop it further to support a broader set of the SIRI specification.